-A) "FIG. 1 illustrates a general configuration of an automatic warehouse using a platform of this invention.
+B) "FIG. 1 illustrates a general configuration of an automatic warehouse using a platform of this invention.
 A shelf device 1 includes a lot of wide storage shelves 2 and a lot of narrow storage shelves 3.
 A column 5 to be moved in a lateral direction 4 is arranged at the front of the shelf device 1.
 The column 5 includes the platform 7 to be moved in a vertical direction 6.
-The platform 7 moves vertically and laterally along front surfaces of the storage shelves 2 and 3, reads a mark on the shelf device 1 or the column 5 to stop in a position corresponding to a desired storage shelf, and carries a container 8 or 9 into/out of the storage shelf.
-The container 8 is a wide container to be stored in the wide storage shelf 3." (p.
+The platform 7 moves vertically and laterally along front surfaces of the storage shelves 2 and 3, reads a mark on the shelf device 1 or the column 5 to stop at a position corresponding to a desired storage shelf, and carries a container 8 or 9 into/out of the storage shelf.
+The container 8 is a wide container to be stored in the wide storage shelf 2, while the container 9 is a narrow container to be stored in the narrow storage shelf 3." (p.
 41.10-p.
 51.3)

 6-2.
-Regarding whether Evidence A No. 1 (3) (Evidence A No. 2 (3) and Evidence A No. 3 (3) have the same contents, and they are referred to as simply "Evidences A No. 1 (3) or the like") can be accepted as a publication distributed before the application
+Regarding whether Evidence A No .
+1-3 (Evidence A No. 2 -3 and Evidence A No. 3-3 have the same contents, and they are referred to as simply "Evidences A No. 1-3 or the like") can be accepted as a publication distributed before the application was filed

 As indicated in 3.
-Summary of the demandee's allegation, regarding the project specifications, such as Evidence A No. 1 (3) or the like, it is not known whether Evidence A No. 1 (3) or the like is a publication distributed before the filing date.
+Outline of the demandee's allegation, with regard to the project specifications, such as Evidence A No. 1-3 or the like, it is not known whether Evidence A No. 1-3 or the like is a publication distributed before the filing date.
 We will examine this point, as below.

-Evidence A No. 1 (1) is a notarized written statement of Douglas A Davis, who was a manager of the library project.
-The written statement describes that every member of the general public could obtain a copy of the project specifications (Evidence A No. 1 (3) or the like) as of March 22, 1989.
+Evidence A No. 1-1 is a notarized written statement of Douglas A Davis, who was a manager of the library project.
+The written statement describes that every member of the general public could obtain a copy of the project specifications (Evidence A No. 1-3 or the like) as of March 22, 1989.

-Evidence A No. 2 (1) is a notarized written statement of Jack E Bruce, who is a Los Angeles regional manager of California Building Department (formerly Building Office).

-The written statement describes that the project specifications (Evidence A No. 2 (3)) had a stamp of the Building Department on August 25, 1988, that the date is indicated by the stamp at a bottom right corner in the specifications p.
+Evidence A No. 2-1 is a notarized written statement of Jack E Bruce, who is a Los Angeles regional manager of California Building Department (formerly Building Office).
+The written statement describes that the project specifications (Evidence A No. 2-3) had a stamp of the Building Department on August 25, 1988, the date is indicated by the stamp at a bottom right corner in the specifications p.
 2, and that the specifications were publicly known at the time of submission to the Building Department, in accordance with Chapter 24, Section 1, Article 8 4-350 of the California Code of Regulations.

-Evidence A No. 3 (1) is a notarized written statement of Kanis A Rogerson, who is a vice-president of LEO A DALY, which is an engineering company having prepared the project specifications (Evidence A No. 3 (3)).
+Evidence A No. 3-1 is a notarized written statement of Kanis A Rogerson, who is a vice-president of LEO A DALY, which is an engineering company having prepared the project specifications (Evidence A No. 3-3).
 The written statement describes that the specifications could be obtained by interested bidders on March 22, 1989, and that the bidders have no duty to keep information confidential.

-Evidence A No. 1 (2) (or Evidence A No. 3 (2), which has the same contents, is referred to as Evidence A No. 1 (2)) is a notice to CONTRACTOR attached to the above written statement, from a manager in California State University.
-The notice describes that the project specifications can be obtained at California State University, Northridge after a predetermined deposit is paid, after March 22, 1989, and the deposit is to be returned when the specifications are returned in good condition.
+Evidence A No. 1-2 (or Evidence A No. 3-2, which has the same contents, is referred to as Evidence A No. 1-2) is a notice to CONTRACTOR attached to the above written statement, from a manager in California State University.
+The notice describes that the project specifications can be obtained at California State University, Northridge after a predetermined deposit is paid, after March 22, 1989, and the deposit is returned when the specifications are returned in good condition.